ICLRBrain2AI/iclrbrain2ai.github.io/index.md

 The brain comprises billions of neurons organized into an intricate network of highly specialized functional areas.
 This biological cognitive system can efficiently process vast amounts of multi-modal data to perceive and react to its ever-changing environment.
 Unlike current AI systems, it does not struggle with domain adaptation, few-shot learning, or common-sense reasoning.
 However, it also differs from artificial neural networks in many ways.
 For instance, there is evidence that the brain sparsely encodes information (e.g. the famous `Jennifer Aniston' neuron [1]).
 Deep neural networks, on the other hand, are dense and redundant.
 While learning is reward- and feedback-based in both biological and artificial networks, it is not clear that the brain is implementing anything analogous to backpropagation.
 Further, evidence suggests that biological neurons can replicate recurrence [2] but their ability to do convolution or operations similar to dot-product attention is unclear.
 However, inspiration from neuroscience has benefited AI in the past: modern convolutional networks mimic the deep, nested information flow in visual cortex [3], and hippocampal replay of previous experiences has brought about experience replay in reinforcement learning [4].
 Recent work at the intersection of neuroscience and AI has made progress in directly integrating neuroscientific data with AI systems and has led to learned representations that are more robust to label corruptions [5,6], allow for better generalization in some language tasks [7,8], and provide new ways to interpret [7,9,10,11,12,13] and evaluate [14,15,16,17,18,19,20,21] what domain-relevant information is learned by deep neural networks.
 In this workshop, we aim to examine the extent to which insights about the brain can lead to better AI.

+Specifically, this workshop aims to address some of the following fundamental questions:
+- What areas of AI can most benefit from neuroscientific insight (e.g. commonsense reasoning, symbol grounding, architecture search and learning rules, continual learning, interpretability, few-shot learning)?
+- What are the current bottlenecks in integrating neuroscientific data with AI systems (e.g. limited amount of data, amount of noise, mismatch in experimental tasks)?
+- Which granularities of neuroscientific data are best suited to integrate with AI systems (e.g. recordings from cells of non-human species, multi-unit recordings from local neuron populations, neuroimaging recordings)?
+- What are the benefits and limits of data-driven approaches that integrate neuroscientific data into the training process of AI systems?
+- How can neuroscientific data benefit AI systems that perform tasks at which humans excel (e.g. natural language processing, vision)?

 ## Important Dates

 |---
 | Name | Date
 |:------ |:------
-| Paper Submission Deadline | March 10th, 2021
+| Paper Submission Deadline | February 26, 2021 (11:59pm EST)
-| Final Decisions | March 24th, 2021
+| Final Decisions | March 26, 2021 (11:59pm EST)
-| Camera Ready Deadline | April 16th, 2021
+| Camera Ready Deadline | April 15, 2021 (11:59pm EST)
 | Workshop Date | May 8th, 2021